acm-uiuc/concert/README.md

 Run `pip install --upgrade -r requirements.txt`

-Execute the commands `celery worker -A celery_tasks` and `python server.py` in a terminal, then navigate to localhost:5000 in your preferred web browser.
+Execute the commands `celery worker -A downloader` and `python server.py` in a terminal, then navigate to localhost:5000 in your preferred web browser.